PFAS and the Camas Water System

 Interesting to note that well 5, one of the furthest wells away from the GP Mill site now (as of 4/4/24) registers a PFOS contamination level that exceeds the EPA's drinking water standard.
 This shows the rate of growth and extent of contamination that has impacted the City's water supply.
 While it is stated in the recent update (5/21/24) that the highest priority is monitoring, when will finding the source of PFAS contamination and reducing the risk to our entire water supply become a priority?

-Basstalker asked 7 months ago
+Basstalker asked over 1 year ago

 Thank you for your comments/question and thank you for using Engage Camas.
 Investigating potential sources is part of the City’s current strategy and work program with our consultant team, including updating our current groundwater flow model.
 However, PFAS has been so broadly used over the last few decades that it’s been proven to be very difficult to find actual sources of contamination.
 The City will continue investigating, but will also be working on developing and evaluating treatment alternatives and other long-term strategies to provide water into the future.